Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.06 - Version 8.10

-- Fix bug in visual month view that shows linked parashah even if not linked.
+- Fix showing linked parashah even if not linked.

 #### 2021.09.05 - Version 8.9